pip-services/pip-services/usage/Configuration.md

 ## <a name="decorators"></a> Decorators

-The Ints section defines configuration of custom interceptors to the microservice business logic.
+The **Decorators** section defines configuration of custom interceptors to the microservice business logic.
 They decorate the controller and modify its behavior by intercepting calls before and after the invocation.

 This is an optional section and can be omitted in the configuration.

 ## <a name="services"></a> Services

-The **Api** section defines configuration of the microservice services (also called endpoints) to provide API for the consumers.
+The **Services** section defines configuration of the microservice services (also called endpoints) to provide API for the consumers.
 Each microservice can expose multiple APIs (HTTP/REST or Seneca) and multiple versions of the same API type.
 At least one API service is required for the microservice to initialize successfully.